-The Partnership has an almost 95-year legacy of an unwavering commitment to the highest standard for safety and outstanding customer service.
-From our origins as a family-owned business in 1928, we have maintained a family-oriented culture with deep roots in each of the local communities we serve.
-Our SuburbanCares corporate pillar highlights our continued dedication to philanthropic endeavors through the Partnership's national partnership with the American Red Cross and countless local community sponsorships and events, as well as the many employee-focused initiatives that differentiate the Partnership as a great place to work.
-This pillar is supported by the tagline, "Suburban cares about our people and the communities we serve."
+The Partnership celebrated its 95th anniversary this year, commemorating a momentous milestone and the remarkable journey that brought us here.
+Spanning nearly a century, our legacy exhibits an unwavering dedication to the highest standard for safety and outstanding customer service.
+From humble beginnings in 1928 as a family-owned business, we sustain a family-oriented culture deeply rooted in the communities we serve and operate nationwide.
+Our SuburbanCares corporate pillar highlights our continued dedication to philanthropic endeavors through our national partnership with the American Red Cross and countless engagements in local community sponsorships and events, as well as the various employee-focused initiatives that differentiate the Partnership as a great place to work.
+This pillar is supported by the tagline, "SuburbanCares about our people and the communities we serve."